NullandKale/dnd-setting/Calavan/TheHarvestFestival.md

 ### Calavan Idol.

+"Ah young ______PC\_\_\_\_\_\_ Welcome to CALAVAN IDOL do you plan on being a contestant today, You need to audition for me first: "

+"Ok, Ok, OK I think you will do just fine, but remember, think like a bard and use any and all magical tricks you have. the goal is winning!"

+"You are up after Heather, she's going to be a tough cookie to beat."

+H: "HI, My name is Heather and I know I am supposed to perform but I just want to talk to you guys (sits on the stage with her legs swinnging off the edge and starts sweet talking the audiance, lots of crowd work)"

+After a while thain has to go in and shoo her off stage.

 Run by Thain Goldback, the worlds worst MC, but if they don't make him MC he will compete and win.
 The College doesnt need anther 50 year winning streak, but the audience REALLY wants it.

 Each contestant gets on stage and performs for the crowd, one at a time.
 The crowd then votes on who they like best.
 Magic optional but recommended.